libreccm/ccm/ccm-zes-aplaws/web/templates/ccm-ldn-portal/portal/README.txt

-jsp files replace  files provided by ccm-ldn-protal.
+jsp files replace  files provided by ccm-ldn-portal.

 goal: Make the portal homepage read-only and cached for 15min.
 EXPERIMENTAL